 Most of all, you have now set your children up to believe once they are an adult, they no longer have to apologize to anyone.

 5. It Creates a Lack of Respect

-Have you created quiet contempt or heartfelt respect and admiration in the heart of your child?
+Think about whether you have created quiet contempt or heartfelt respect and admiration in the heart of your child.
 You can demand respect from your children through compliance, but you can’t demand respect from their heart.
-Respect and admiration from a child’s heart are earned.
+That is earned.

 What If Your Parent Never Apologized to You?

 If your parent didn’t apologize to you when you were a child then this is an opportunity to reverse the example set.